Section 1: An Inauspicious Beginning

 Now that we were both rarin’ to go, we buzzed around like bees looking for the interpretive center at the beginning of the trail.
 Or the descriptive signage.
 Or the little sign pointing the way.
 Or maybe a blue blaze?
 A bread crumb?

 Nope to all of the above.
 The trail just sort of begins where you want it to begin.
-The map I have (published by the crew responsible for the trail) shows it starting right in front of the truck repair place on the Turnpike (next to the motel above).
-However, 100 feet South there is a telephone pole that I have officially dubbed the southern terminus of the Metacomet Trail (The first blue blaze is painted on it.)
+The map I had shows it starting right in front of the truck repair place on the Turnpike (next to the motel above).
+However, 100 feet south there is a telephone pole that I have officially dubbed the southern terminus of the Metacomet Trail (The first blue blaze is painted on it.)

-(*Not actually geographically correct, but you get the point.)
+(*Not actually geographically correct, as the trail heads south into Meriden ahead, but you get the point.)

 I should paint my own dang sign.
 In light of the ignominious beginnings to this trail, neither of us expected anything different along the way.
 The “trail” simply followed Orchard Road a couple miles through suburban Berlin.
 I would guess that 70 years ago, this was a lovely mixture of forest and pasture and perhaps orchard.
 But now the “trail” passes a bunch of subdivisions.
 In truth, there were lots of really nice houses along the way, a couple little farms, some train tracks, a babbling brook, some trees… But we were so hopped up on sugar and caffeine that we barely noticed as we ran like loons all the way.

 Although we were both excited to enter the woods to hike along a real trail, we had agreed to stop at this point and save that section for another day.
-Even if that section is less than 1.5 miles long and appears to merely be an overgrown flat path through some boring woods.
-If that’s not a cliffhanger inciting you to check back here often, I don’t know what is.
-(Actually, the trail does climb up and get to a couple really cool spots in short order, I promise.)
+Even if that section is less than 1.5 miles long and appears to merely be an overgrown flat path through some woods.
+Just know that the trail does climb up and get to a couple really cool spots in short order, I promise.